Begging in dogs is a learned behavior. If trained properly, a dog will not beg at all since she knows it will bring no result.

 If you have not already done so, switch your dog's diet to a natural one.

 Many dog parents say that their dogs tend to beg less after the switch because they are getting all the proteins and enzymes they need from their food.
-You may also want to give your dog digestive enzyme supplementation to help with digestion so that your dog can get all the vitamins and minerals needed.
+You may also want to give your dog a supplement of digestive enzymes to help with digestion so that your dog can get all the vitamins and minerals needed.

 If you want to feed your dog some leftover foods from your dinner, it is nothing wrong provided of course that the foods are nutritional for the dog.